dladd/pyFormex/sphinx/examples.rst

    :language: python
    :linenos:

-As all |pyformex| scripts, it starts with a comments line holding the word ``pyformex``.
+As all pyFormex scripts, it starts with a comments line holding the word ``pyformex``.

 To start, all required modules to run the :file:`WireStent.py`